Health, Safety, and Security

 - We will keep you informed of any instances of contagious diseases affecting children who may have had direct exposure at the program.

-- We follow CDC guidelines and the guidance of the schools we operate in to make sure we’re taking care of our students, families, and communities as best we can.
+- We follow local health department guidelines and the guidance of the schools we operate in to make sure we’re taking care of our students, families, and communities as best we can.

 - The emotional wellness of your child is an essential part of our curriculum and approach to education.